dmd-program/dmd-100/practice/daily-design-journal-report-in.md

 # Daily Design Journal

-In this activity, you will document at least one object each day for two weeks using your journal and pen or pencil.
-Keeping a sketchbook or journal with you is a useful habit for tracking observations and ideas.
-In this activity, we will use this practice to make observations about objects that are close to us every day.

-## Journaling

-## Materials

-* Pencil, pen, marker
-* Sketching Journal
+Now that you have documented at least one object each day for two weeks, it's time to talk about it, shown-and-tell style.

 ## Prompt